A wardrobe that reads composed and capable — without logos, without the noise.

 Quiet authority doesn’t perform.
 It holds.

-If you’re still discovering how fabrics feel on your body, how tailoring works, or what silhouettes support you best, a more exploratory wardrobe can be useful.
+If you’re discovering how fabrics feel, how tailoring works, or which silhouettes support you best, a more exploratory wardrobe can be useful.

 This capsule assumes a level of self-knowledge.